smwalsh7502/The-Oregon-Trail-Game/README.md

 # The Oregon Trail Game

 ## Purpose
-In my Intro to Programming class, our instructor requested we make a project showing all of our knowledge of Python in one place.
+In my Intro to Programming class back in 2021, our instructor requested we make a project showing all of our knowledge of Python in one place.
 I decided to recreate the Oregon Trail Game!
+This project is how I fell in love with coding.

 ## Description
 The result of my project is a text based adventure game that allows the user to play "The Oregon Trail".
-This game shows the basics of coding that I learned in COP 1500 which includes but is not limited to: creating variables, naming variables appropriately, boolean operators, creating functions, parameters, parameter passing, and arguably most imporant - readability!
+This game shows the basics of coding that I learned in COP 1500 which includes but is not limited to: creating variables, naming variables appropriately, boolean operators, creating functions, parameters, and parameter passing.

 ## Example Product